 “…as crises attributable to oil intensify, a populist clamoring for cheap energy has less to do with American excess than with the eroding conditions of life under neo-liberalism”Matthew Huber

 The term, oil-state, is generally reserved for oil-producing countries like Venezuela, Saudi Arabia, and Iraq.
-But according to Huber, the United States is also an oil-state.
-Huber argues that oil literally fuels the American Dream, and he explains that our cultural attachment to a carbon-intense way of life will make it especially difficult for Americans to kick the oil habit.
+But according to Huber, the term is also applicable to the United States.
+Huber argues that oil literally fuels the American Dream and that our cultural attachment to a carbon-intense lifestyle will make it especially difficult for Americans to kick the oil habit.
 From the rise of automobiles and suburbs to our ideas about entrepreneurship, oil plays both a direct and indirect role in many of our social, economic, and political interactions.

 4. The New Jim Crow by Michelle Alexander